-On March 3 of this year, The 100 aired the episode “Thirteen.”
+On March of 2016, The 100 aired the episode “Thirteen.”
 By the next day, fan outrage began appearing all over Twitter, Tumblr, and other communities over the show’s polarizing plot twist.
 A few days later, I began binge-watching The 100, in a desperate attempt to plow through all (at the time) 36 episodes before I got spoiled by whatever had happened.

 I failed.
 When you write about fandom, SFF, and Internet culture for a living, your Twitter timeline (carefully calibrated to pick up on the latest breaking news in the aforementioned spheres) is a spoiler minefield.
 When you also happen to follow the TV writer who penned that episode, it’s impossible to miss his responses as he begins defending himself to heartbroken fans.
 And in modern pop culture, when an under-the-radar beloved television series kills off an LGBT character, it becomes trending news.

 Spoilers for The 100 and other TV series (Breaking Bad, Six Feet Under) below.

 I had always meant to watch The 100… someday.
 You know, after I actually watched Daredevil season 1 and binged season 2; probably after starting The Americans, since that show has been on the air longer; and if I were going to watch a hit CW show, shouldn’t it be Crazy Ex-Girlfriend?
 Anyway, like many others, I mistakenly thought that The 100 was just another tired teenage dystopian franchise, except this time in serialized format instead of a bloated four-movie franchise.
 It could wait.